-How do you practise media management in such an exercise?
+How do you practice media management in such an exercise?

 It sounds a bit stressful.
-Do people think it is fun to practise?
+Do people think it is fun to practice?

 We met AMF to hear their thoughts about risk and crisis management, as well as their cooperation with 4C Strategies.
 Malin Görhammar and Erik Löfgren work as Chief Risk Officer and Chief Communication Officer respectively and are a part of AMF’s crisis management team.